Districts of Austria: Second Republic

 Effective January 1, 2017, Lower Austria split the district of Wien-Umgebung into parts which were merged with the districts of Bruck an der Leitha, Korneuburg, St. Pölten and Tulln.

 List of current districts

 In Lower Austria only the suffix -Land is not part of the official name of the three districts using it.
 In cases where a statutory city and a rural district share the same toponym, the rural district has -Land or Umgebung attached to its name as a matter of customary usage to avoid ambiguity (officially in other parts of Austria).
-All 13 of these rural districts have their administrative centers located in the respective statutory cities, thus outside of the districts themselves.
+12 of these 13 rural districts, with the exception of Salzburg-Umgebung, have their administrative centers located in the respective statutory cities, thus outside of the districts themselves.
+The districts Linz-Land and Urfahr-Umgebung both have Linz as their seat.
+The latter of these used to have its seat at the town of Urfahr, which became a borough of Linz.